Edge-Center/terraform-provider-edgecenter/docs/resources/reservedfixedip.md

 - `id` (String) The ID of this resource.
 - `port_id` (String) ID of the port_id underlying the reserved fixed IP.
+- `reservation` (Map of String) The status of the reserved fixed IP with the type of the resource and the ID it is attached to
 - `status` (String) The current status of the reserved fixed IP.

 <a id="nestedblock--allowed_address_pairs"></a>